Tyrn/wei/the-insider-en.typ

      If  you  let us get away with our  actions,  you  will demonstrate your weakness.
 Having declared a war on us, you will exhibit weakness and cruelty simultaneously.
-Both winning and losing the war will be catastrophic for you
-- you will  find  yourselves internationally  isolated.
+Both winning and losing the war will be catastrophic for you---you will  find  yourselves internationally  isolated.
 You  will look  like demagogues instead of democrats.
 The Federation forces developing planets to respect  the  human  rights.
 However, when the same planets ask it to uphold human rights, the Federation drops nuclear bombs on them having decided that